 Employees may need to learn decision-making techniques if they are going to make some choices on their own.
 If they will be handling customer requests and complaints on their own in some situations, they may also need customer service training.

 Leadership and management teams, too, may need training about delegation, if currently they are delegating by telling others what to do in detail rather than allowing someone to take ownership of a task.
 Leadership and management may also need support and training on more relaxed management styles that allow employees to learn.

 If you’d like, you can use an app like Connecteam to create customized video training so your team can learn at their own pace and on the go.

 It can feel more comfortable for employees and management alike to start with small areas of empowerment.
 For example, at some businesses workers are allowed to “make things right” when a customer complains without needing to seek permission if the fix costs the company less than a set amount, such as $100.
 Gradually, employees may be able to make larger decisions as they build on their experience.

-In other cases, workers might be allowed some decision-making about their shifts or schedules, with companies using Connecteam scheduling to create open shifts that allow employees to claim the time blocks when they want to work.
+In other cases, workers might be allowed some decision-making about their shifts or schedules.
+Companies can use an employee scheduler, like Connecteam, to create open shifts that allow employees to claim the time blocks when they want to work.

 5. Create a culture of learning and feedback.

 One of the challenges with employee empowerment is that employees may sometimes make decisions or complete tasks differently than management and leadership would have preferred.
 They will probably make some mistakes along the way.
 The best way for companies to grow stronger together is by learning and offering continuous feedback.

 It can be useful for employees to hear when they are doing great with their new roles and responsibilities as well as when they need to improve.
 It can also be useful for employers and managers to hear when they need to offer more support or to step back more to let employees thrive.